Common Syntax Errors

 3088: No function having the signature <function signature>

-is a description of the data types, number, and order of function parameters and return value.
+description of the data types, number, and order of function parameters and return value.
 The referenced

 macro function does not match this signature.